CAPE: Corrective Actions from Precondition Errors using Large Language Models: Method

 \subsubsection{Re-prompting Strategies}

 We re-prompt with varying degrees of precondition error detail in both zero-shot ($\mathcal{Z}$) and few-shot ($\mathcal{F}$) approaches, and denote either setting by ${P}, \text{where } P = \mathcal{Z}\lor\mathcal{F}$.
-This allows varying agent access to precondition error information.
+Few-shot reprompting ($\mathcal{F}$) provides $3$ incontext precondition errors and corrective actions, taken from the demonstration set that is separate from the query task, that are only injected when the LLM-Agent needs to propose corrective actions i.e. not for executable actions.
 Re-prompting strategies can be categorized as follows:

-\begin{itemize} \item {\textbf{Re-prompting with Success Only ($\mathcal{Z}_{S}$):} solely informs the LLM that the current action failed (i.e., \code{``Task Failed''}).\footnote{This is analogous to success detection by \citet{huang2022inner}, which was used to determine whether to re-execute failed actions since low-level policy success is stochastic.
+\begin{itemize} \item {\textbf{Re-prompting with Success Only ($\mathcal{Z}_{S}$):} solely informs the LLM that the action failed (i.e., \code{``Task Failed''}).\footnote{This is analogous to success detection used in Inner Monologue~\cite{huang2022inner}, which was used to determine whether to re-execute failed actions since low-level policy success is stochastic.
 However, our aim is to repair the high-level plans generated by the LLM with corrective actions that arise from a new distribution of actions using precondition feedback.}} \item {\textbf{Re-prompting with Implicit Cause ($\mathcal{Z}_{I}$):} provides more detail to the LLM with a prompt template containing the name of the failed action and the object(s) the agent interacted with (i.e., \code{``I cannot <action> <object>''}).
 This requires the LLM to infer the cause of error when proposing corrective actions.} \item {\textbf{Re-prompting with Explicit Cause ($\mathcal{Z}_{E}$):} states the precondition violation that prevents action execution, in addition to feedback provided by $\mathcal{Z}_{I}$ (i.e., \code{``I cannot <action> <object> because <precondition violation>''}).} \end{itemize}

 $P_{E}$ gives the most error feedback to the LLM.
 However, $P_{S}$ and $P_{I}$ only require a target object and skill associated with the failed action, which the LLM proposes.
 Likewise, a $\mathcal{P}_{S}$ prompt can work with visual-language model approaches like SayCan~\cite{saycan_corl}, whereas $P_{I}$ and $P_{E}$ can work with task and motion planning approaches~\cite{garrett2021integrated}).